ecamenen/rgcca-galaxy/README.md

 #### 2.3.1.
 Loading a connection file

 The downloaded folder contains a design matrix (```connection.tsv```; **Fig. 5**) corresponding to the relationship between each block: 1 if two blocks are connected and 0 otherwise.
-The expected format should be tabulation-separated and should not have column and row names.
+The file should not have column and row names.
 It is a symmetric matrix with the same dimension as the number of blocks.
-This file allows to add *a priori* information of correlation hypothesis between the blocks.
+It allows to add *a priori* information of correlation hypothesis between the blocks.
 It will not be taken in account with a superblock (see next section).
 After disabling the ```use a superblock``` option, ```load the design matrix``` and observe the result on the plots.
 The ```connection.tsv``` file contains 1 in all non-diagonal cells and makes the assumption that all the blocks are related.

 ![Fig 5](static/images/connection.png)